stan1y/gmlib/Readme.md

 You need to build Boost or get a precompiled version for your target platform before building anything else.
 Refer to Boost documentation on how to build a shared libraries version for your platform.

-Also you need to build or get SDL, SDL_ttf, SDL_img libraries.
+Also you need to build or get SDL, SDL_ttf, SDL_image libraries.
 Refer to SDL documentation on how to build it for your platform, however it is usually just a CMake.

 ### Building on Windows